-FACULTYAND STAFF VEHICLES
+FACULTY AND STAFF VEHICLES

-Motor vehicles parked on University property or streets by faculty or staff members must display a permit, which is obtained from the Parking and ID Card Services office in Hughes/Trigg Student Center.
+Motor vehicles parked on University property or streets by faculty or staff members must display a permit, which is obtained from the Park 'n Pony office in Hughes/Trigg Student Center.
 The permit will be displayed on the rear windshield, driver's side.
 If there is no rear window available, or a convertible the permit will be affixed to the rear bumper, driver's side.
 On motorcycles, the permit should be displayed in any conspicuous place.

-VISITORS' PARKING (Faculty, Staff or Students are NOT visitors)
+VISITORS' PARKING (Faculty, Staff & Students are NOT visitors)